 After a short stint in Japan this summer where I was brought back to my childhood years of indoor smoking at clubs and bars, I was reminded of the horrible smell and feeling one has the morning after partying in an enclosure where people are allowed to smoke so I was part amused part satisfied to read that Bhutan has banned smoking in public places and the sale of cigarettes in the country.
 For a second, it felt like Singapore with chewing gum, only from a healthier stand point.

-Instead of smoking, Bhutanese seem addicted to another horrible, mildly hallucinogen substance, betel nuts.
+Here’s one of the more interesting Bhutan facts: Instead of smoking, Bhutanese seem addicted to another horrible, mild hallucinogen substance, betel nuts.
 Everybody chews them and you will recognise those who are really addicted by their painted orange lips and tainted teeth.

 3. Plastic?
 No thanks